alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 > Publishers **must** select the correct 'Schema Vocabulary' for their organogram dataset (i.e. one of the two 'organisation structure' values) in order for the upload option to become available and for the XLS-to-CSV conversion to run.

+### Dataset Analytics requests
+It is possible to access analytics for datasets.
+If a user requests analytics for datasets, we can provide them with access to an analytics dashboard.
+Assign tickets like this to Martin Lugton or another member of the Platform Health product team.

 ## Revision log
 There is a [revision log](https://ckan.publishing.service.gov.uk/revision) which shows the most recent edits to CKAN datasets, harvester and users performed by all users.